Our Newest Tour!

 Tour Details by DayShare with Friend

 Welcome aboard your deluxe coach as your tour begins in Edmonton.
 Travel south through Red Deer, Calgary & Lethbridge.
 Stop at the Duty Free before entering the U.S.A. at Sweetgrass.
-Following Interstate 15 you make your way to Helena, your overnight destination.
+Following Interstate 15 you make your way to Great Falls, your overnight destination.

-Sit back and enjoy the scenery as you travel south through the rugged mountains of Montana.
+Sit back and enjoy the scenery as you travel south through the state of Montana and the rugged mountains of Montana.
 You cross the Continental Divide south of Butte then the Monida Pass into Idaho.
-You travel through Idaho Falls, Pocatello then into the state of Utah.
+You travel through Idaho Falls, Pocatello then into the state of Utah for our stop this evening in Springville Utah

 Today you will see the ruggedness of Nevada as we travel through desert and mountains on your way to Las Vegas.
-Your route takes you through Ely, a mining town with plenty of recreational activities available.
-You travel a secondary highway through Hiko and Alamo catching up again with Interstate 15 before arriving in Las Vegas.
+Our Route takes us south along Interstate 15 before arriving in Las Vegas.
 Your accommodation for the next 2 nights will be the Golden Nugget on Fremont Street.
 Experience this vibrant street right outside your Hotel.

 Day 4 – Vegas Free Day